-A total of \$25,000 was expended and a total of twenty-three (23) low-income disabled and senior households were assisted through the FREED Home Repair project, which provided minor health and safety repairs, accessibility modifications and energy efficiency improvements to homes.
+Approximately \$17,500 was expended and a total of thirteen (13) extremely-low, low-, and moderateincome disabled or senior households were assisted through the FREED Home Repair project, which provided minor health and safety repairs, accessibility modifications and energy efficiency improvements to homes.
+Approximately \$7,500 in funding remains for use.